 Instead of relying on the traditional metadata server, CAS has built-in authentication supporting Active Directory, LDAP, PAM, etc. and authorization to configure how users are granted access to data and resources.

 Because each session creates a new process in all the CAS servers, it is easy for admins to see and limit how much computer resources a session can use.

 Sessions are independent of each other and therefore users do not have to worry about what other users are doing.
 If one session fails, only that session dies and all other sessions and the server keep operating without interruptions.

 SAS Viya targets a wider audience than previous SAS products.
 Users no longer need to learn the specifics of SAS interfaces or the SAS language.
-Instead, they can use their existing skills and leverage Python, Java, Lua, and REST API’s to communicate with SAS Viya and gain access to its analytics algorithms and premium performance.
-This means that non SAS users can think of SAS Viya as an addition to their analytics toolset and not necessarily as a complete replacement that requires them to switch away from their preferred tools.
+Instead, they can use their existing skills (Python, Java, Lua) and REST API’s to communicate with SAS Viya.
+Thus the user gains access to its analytics algorithms and premium performance.
+This means that non-SAS users can think of SAS Viya as an addition to their analytics toolset and not necessarily as a complete replacement that requires them to switch away from their preferred tools.

 Of course, SAS Viya also provides native SAS interfaces.
 The default coding application shipped with SAS Viya products is SAS Studio.
 In addition, existing SAS 9.4 deployments can also cohabitate with SAS Viya deployments and execute code in CAS using SAS/Connect.

 Talk to Zencos about our SAS Viya Quickstart for installation, migration, and training services. …..